 The Company's preferred shares are not participating securities as they do not participate in unallocated loss on an as-converted basis.
 The preferred shares do not have a contractual obligation to fund or otherwise absorb the Company's losses.
-Accordingly, any undistributed net loss is allocated on a pro rata basis to the ordinary shares and preferred shares; whereas any undistributed net loss is allocated to ordinary shares only.
+Accordingly, any undistributed net profit is allocated on a pro rata basis to the ordinary shares and preferred shares; whereas any undistributed net loss is allocated to ordinary shares only.

 Diluted loss per share is calculated by dividing net loss attributable to ordinary shareholders, as adjusted for the effect of dilutive ordinary equivalent shares, if any, by the weighted average number of ordinary and dilutive ordinary equivalent shares outstanding during the period.
 Ordinary equivalent shares consist of shares issuable upon the conversion of the preferred shares using the as-converted method, and exercise of outstanding share option using the treasury stock method.
-Ordinary equivalent shares are not included in the denominator of the diluted loss per share calculation as inclusion of such shares would be anti-dilutive.
+Ordinary equivalent shares are not included in the denominator of the diluted loss per share calculation when inclusion of such shares would be anti-dilutive.

-(ag) Segment Reporting
+(ae) Segment Reporting

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decisionmaker ("CODM").
 The CODM, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Chief Executive Officer ("CEO").
-The Company's CODM assesses performance and allocates resources based on two operating segments: Merchandise sales and fresh agriculture produce.
+The Company's CODM assesses performance and allocates resources based on two operating segments: merchandise sales and fresh agriculture produce.

-- Merchandise: Merchandise segment includes sales of RTC, RTH, Private label products, Advertising service and Experience stores to third parties and individual customers. - Fresh products: Fresh products segment includes fresh products sold to supermarkets and other third parties.
+- Merchandise: Merchandise segment includes sales of RTC, RTH, RTE and Plant Base, Private label products, Advertising service and Experience stores to third parties and individual customers. - Fresh products: Fresh products segment includes fresh products sold to supermarkets and other third parties.
+This reporting segment was discontinued since April 1, 2022 due to the deconsolidation of Farm Entities.